 This course will provide the students with an opportunity to participate in quantity food production and service.
 Skills will be developed in menu planning and design.
 Special attention will be given to environment/atmosphere management in food services.
+(Last offering - Fall 2013)

 Prerequisite(s): DFN1020, DFN1200

+Co-requisite(s): DFN2200

+Location(s): Alfred, Kemptville